tbarlow12/tbarlow12.github.io/content/blog/posts/Mistakes.md

 path: mistakes
 ---

-Now that I've click-baited you into opening this post, let me just reassure you of a couple things:
+Now that I've click-baited you into opening this post, let me just reassure you of a few things:

 1. I still have my job
 2. The Azure subscription was just a development subscription, so no $ was lost